 The best escape rooms in London are of course very subjective, but the ones I’d recommend first and most strongly are:

-- Escape In Time: Secret Studio, created by a media company and with a particularly memorable ending
+- Escape In Time: Secret Studio, created by a media company and with a particularly memorable ending.

 But while those are the games I most often recommend, depending on what you’re interested in there should be others at the top of your list too.

-London games tend to be expensive, so if you just want something cheap then check current deals on Groupon, and consider one of the companies that have cheaper prices during weekday daytimes (which about a third of them do); Breakin’s daytime prices go down to £14pp for students.
-Mind The Game is the cheapest option I’m aware of for a team of two, at £19.50pp.
+London games tend to be expensive, so if you just want something cheap then check current deals on Groupon, and consider one of the companies that have cheaper prices during weekday daytimes (which about a third of them do); Breakin’s daytime prices go down to £18pp for students or £23pp for others.
+Modern Fables are one of the more reasonable options at £24pp, and their games are well worth playing.